Accenture/mercury/extensions/rest-automation-lib/README.md

 This is the recommended way to automate REST endpoint creation and routing for microservices that use the Mercury framework.

+## Library and Application

+The REST automation system consists a library module and an application.
+This sub-project is the library.

 ## REST endpoint creation

 Instead of creating REST endpoints programmatically, this application allows REST endpoints to be created declaratively.